HELVE/H_OVERVIEW/README.md

 > "Agents of S.H.I.E.L.D of Creative Industry"

 **HELVE ᴀᴠʀ** as a multispecialist entity bases its live creative operations within 3 fields of creativity: Audio, Visual and Research.
-As a business it provides a variety of advanced services from video and live production to interactive audiovisual installations for brands and dark moon brand creation itself.
+Helve Operatives are a specialized group of creatives (world summoners, designers, videographers, musicians) experimenting with advanced technology and creating new ways of expression in various tech and content outputs.

 As an independent creative taskforce we operate between the borders of creative/business industries and the conceptual anarchy.
-Analyzed experimentation is our preferred approach to problems and form of expression.
+Analyzed experimentation is our preferred approach to problems and a form of expression alike.

+As a business it aims to provide a variety of services from video and live production to interactive audiovisual installations for brands and "dark moon brand" creation itself.

+*brands inherently rebellious in nature, trying to change the status quo

-The reason Helve ᴀᴠʀ exists is to create new environments and ways of communication both in real life as well as in mixed reality experiences - our core drive is to visually hack the world.
+The reason Helve ᴀᴠʀ exists is to create not only new ways of expression for us as artists but also to provide new environments and ways of communication both in real life as well as in mixed reality experiences - our core drive is to **visually hack the world**.

-Our agency uses Reinforced Trisight methodology in conjunction with project called [Dopamine Trails](https://github.com/HELVE/DOPAMINETRAILS) as a foundation for its operational values and drives.
+Our agency uses Reinforced Trisight methodology in conjunction with a personal project called [Dopamine Trails](https://github.com/HELVE/DOPAMINETRAILS) (clarifying goals and discovering inner strengths and weaknesses) as a foundation for its operational values and drives.
 It promotes usage of specialized, often self-made microtools and systems that can be introduced on a wide organizational and creative scale [(HelveOS)](https://github.com/HELVE/helveOS) as well as a custom-tailored project-specific one.

 Etymological meaning of the word *helve* constitutes a handle of a tool or a weapon.

 Helve ᴀᴠʀ has several own brands developed under its audiovisually interactive wings.
-Each of the brands represents a different emotion related to the core drive of the agency, which is to vishack the world.
+Each of the brands represents a different underlying emotion/motivation related to the core drive of the agency, which is to vishack the world.
+All brands are implemented by creating specific narrative universes for each of the brands.

 <a name="divisions"></a>
 ## Agency Sub-brands